Best Acoustic Guitars For Beginners

-Anyone who can afford an acoustic worth $2000 should go and buy an acoustic worth $2000 to begin!
+Anyone who can afford an acoustic worth $2000 should go and buy that instrument to begin!

-The message we are trying to send is that the quality of your instrument is a key element in learning to play and so the better the quality, the better experience and pride you will have in your guitar, even down the road!
+The message we are trying to send is that the quality of your instrument is a key element in learning to play!
+The better the quality, the greater your experience.

-However, you do not need to spend $2000 on an acoustic that will offer a great experience, if you can only spend a few hundred bucks then select a good quality guitar in that price range because they do exist and are plenty!
+However, you do not need to spend $2000 on an acoustic to get that experience.
+If you are only able to spend a few hundred bucks then select a good quality guitar in that price range because they do exist and are plenty!

 Even the DR-100 by Epiphone, a great acoustic for pretty cheap, can give you a great experience for a beginner looking to start.